funeelo/revengi-app/README.md

 Contributions to RevEngi App are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

+## Hacking

+To get started with hacking on RevEngi App, please refer to the [HACKING.md](HACKING.md) file.

 ## License

 RevEngi App is released under the [MIT License](LICENSE).